Eljero Elia: Personal life

 In September 2008, Elia was fined €200 for assaulting a scooter rider three months earlier.
-In addition to speaking Dutch, he speaks German and English.
 On 7 March 2016, Elia was brought in for questioning and arrested for his alleged involvement in a brawl in Rotterdam city centre the week before.
 After spending a night in jail, he was released and Feyenoord's manager Van Bronckhorst was said to be disappointed with his action and the club fined Elia as a result.
-Although Elia maintained that he did not make contact in the brawl, he, nevertheless, fined three months by the Rotterdam court.
+Although Elia maintained that he did not make contact in the brawl, he, nevertheless, was fined three months by the Rotterdam court.
 Throughout his football career, Elia developed a reputation as a bad boy by the Dutch media.
 Responding to the claims, he denied having such reputation, saying: "I don't know why something like this is being said.
 Or why I'm being labeled a problem professional.
 I didn't cause any trouble.
 I'm a quiet guy, I'm with my family the whole time and I don't do nothing – I don't go out.
 What else can you do?
 It can be hard to come up.
 Only what you can [do] is let your feet speak.
 You cannot fight against the media.
 The media can make you and they can break you.
 I can tell you from my heart, I swear on my children, the things they were saying in the newspaper was not the truth.
 It's not the truth.
 You can see it by yourself."
-Elia described himself as "emotional footballer", who "plays with emotion and a lot of passion", while manager Mario Been, on the other hand, called him erratic and "incredibly obsessed with the game".
+Elia described himself as an "emotional footballer", who "plays with emotion and a lot of passion", while manager Mario Been, on the other hand, called him erratic and "incredibly obsessed with the game".

 Elia made headlines when he had a severe infection due to a poorly applied tattoo, due to feeling uncomfortable wearing the shirt, leading Hamburg's neighbours Werder Bremen have since banned their players from getting tattoos.
 Another occurred in May 2016 when Elia had a tattoo with the name Feyenoord misspelt.
 Along with Demy de Zeeuw and Gregory van der Wiel, he founded a brand called BALR.
 He also opened a record label, The Culture.

+Eljero Elia survived when his Lamborghini Urus collided with 3 other cars along the A4 motorway near Leiden in the Netherlands on 4 October 2025 around 9:45 pm when his Lamborghini Urus collided with three other vehicles.
+The Lamborghini Urus was carrying Elia, his wife and two friends.